nagasudhirpulla/taming_python/blog/skills/flask_wtforms.md

 ```

 ## The Use Case
-* To explain the usage of WTForms in this blog post, we
+* To explain the usage of WTForms in this blog post, we are considering an example of a user registration form as shown below

 ## The Form object